nordeck/bookworm-lxc-jitsi/README.md

 - Allow to add as many `Jibris` as needed to increase the number of concurrent recordings.

-- Allow to add as many `video-sip-gateway` as needed to allow the video-SIP participants.
+- Allow to add as many `sip-jibri` as needed to allow video-SIP participants.

-- Built-in `component-selector` to manage `jibri` and `video-sip-gateway` nodes programmatically.
+- Built-in `component-selector` to manage `jibri` and `sip-jibri` nodes programmatically.
 See [component-selector-api-examples](/docs/component-selector-api-examples) folder for more details.